-I feel like I hear about a new dating website or app every week.
-The latest to hit the smartphone scene: Bumble, a Tinder-like app that gives women control over initiating conversations with men.
-There is also Tastebuds, which matches people up according to their music preferences; SCORE, which asks people quirky questions and matches them up based on their answers; and happn, which uses physical location habits to connect people.
+I feel like I hear about a new dating app every week.
+Bumble, Tinder, OK Cupid, Match, Grindr, e-Harmony, Coffee Meets Bagel…I could go on and on.
+There is also Tastebuds, which matches people up according to their music preferences; SCORE, which asks people quirky questions and matches them up based on their answers; and happen, which uses physical location habits to connect people.

-I remember one date in the 1990s, sitting across the table from my best friend’s fiance’s friend who was wearing a vest (those were “in” at the time but repulsive to me) and ranting his left-wing politics into my right-wing ears while eating chicken wings and licking his fingers.
+I remember one date in the 1990s, sitting across the table from my best friend’s fiance’s friend who was wearing a vest (those were “in” at the time but really horrifying to me) and ranting his politics (which were opposite of my views) while eating chicken wings and licking his fingers.
 Not that fun of a night for Jackie.

 One blind date of mine went well, but there was no physical attraction on either part, so I asked him if I could set him up with one of my friends.
 He agreed to the idea, and they have now been married for 17 years and have two children.
 I also ended up dating someone for six years whom I met on a blind date.
-So, it can work out (although ended means it didn’t work out, but I was happy for a long time).
+So, it can work out (although ended means it didn’t work out, but I was happy for much of it).

 Here are five benefits of blind dates:

 It can be something as little as a book or movie recommendation, a weight-loss tip, or a new restaurant you just tried that can add something to your life.
 Even if there’s no love connection, you’ve gained something.

 Think about it.
 Even if it is in a serendipitous way, your bad blind date could lead you to the love of your life.
 For example, let’s say you are at a restaurant two months after the date and you bump into this person.
 He or she could be there with someone who ends up falling head over heels at the first sight of you.

 Just because you aren’t out with the perfect guy or girl for you doesn’t mean you won’t have a good time.
 You might find yourself laughing and enjoying yourself.
-Isn’t that better than sitting on your couch watching CNN?
+Isn’t that better than sitting on your couch watching old Grey’s Anatomy episodes?